Skip to main content

 Honor Code and Ecclesiastical Endorsement

-Whether on or off-campus or between semesters, all students are expected to abide by the Honor Code, which includes (1) the Academic Honesty Policy, (2) the Dress and Grooming Standards, and (3) the applicable Residential Living Standards.
+Whether on or off-campus or between semesters, all students are expected to abide by the Honor Code, and Related Policies.
 Students are required to be in good Honor Code standing to graduate.

-Students who are "non-members" of The Church of Jesus Christ of Latter-day Saints are also expected to maintain the same standards of conduct.
-They are encouraged to participate in services of their preferred religion.
+Students who are "members" and who are “non-members” of The Church of Jesus Christ of Latter-day Saints are required to abide by the rules and standards of conduct.
 All students must be in good Honor Code standing to graduate, to receive a diploma, and to have the degree posted.

 Girl Smiling